pavan1993/postman-casestudy-artifacts/README.md

-A repository to access all the artifacts the Postman CI process generates
+A repository to access all the artifacts the Postman CI process generates.
+## Ignore the collection.generated.json file